SShojaie/Suicide_rate/README.md

 </div>

+All retrieved datasets date back to year 2005 but the first official WHR was published in 2012.
+The scope of our in depth analysis covers the recent 2017 because it has a complete set of data.

 ## Hypothesis
----

 <div align="center">

-> "A country's economic health by measure of GDP and Unemployment does not impact the happiness of its people"
+"A country's economic health by measure of GDP and Unemployment does not impact the happiness of its people"

 </div>

----

 ## Data Cleaning